-No Action: With no action, significant erosion would continue to occur if there are any unforeseen shutdowns of the sand bypass plant or following a major storm event that requires full beach and dune restoration.
+No Action: With no action, significant erosion would continue to occur.
+Further, erosion will occur if there are any unforeseen shutdowns of the sand bypass plant that prevent periodic nourishment or following a major storm event that requires full beach and dune restoration.
 A diminished beach results in the loss of recreational beach.
 Overcrowding of any remaining available beach above the high tide line would occur along with the potential safety issues associated with exposed debris similar to what was experienced in 2024.